-All senior undergraduate candidates organize and develop a program that highlights their achievements as educators who will be Architects of Change.
+Senior undergraduate candidates may organize and develop a program that highlights their achievements as educators who will be Architects of Change.
 In preparation for this event, undergraduate teacher candidates should keep projects which demonstrate their accomplishments throughout their cohort experience.